KateHickey26/recipe-generator/README.md

 # recipe-generator
 Powered by AI.

-A quick app build to test out OpenAI API calls within a webpage.
+A quick app built to test out OpenAI's GPT API calls within a webpage.

 ---

-Try it out locally by running:
+Try it out locally:

+1. Clone the repo
+2. Install dependencies
+3. Run the dev server

 ```bash
 npm install